 And there was that word again.
 One singular word that cut deeper than it should have.
 Still, her expression did not move, nothing but the small twitch of her fingers against the hilt of her sword.

-She hated that she hesitated.
-That, for a brief moment, she considered what he was asking.
+She hesitated, immediately hating herself for it.
+Because for that brief moment, she actually considered what he was asking.

 But none of it mattered.
 None of it existed.
 Not while he was here.
 Not with that damned gaze locked onto her.